Marine Military Academy: Uniforms

 Cadets are required to wear the uniform of the day at all times while enrolled (with the exception of leave) at the academy.
-In certain situations, however, such as community service events and other extracurricular activities, civilian dress may be authorized.

 Usage

 Since there are many varying cadet uniforms, certain events dictate which uniform is appropriate.
 For example, Dress Blue "A" is rarely worn.
-The school holds two specific events that require Blue "A": the Marine Corps Birthday Ball and The HM Smith Foundation dinner.
+The school holds two specific events that require Blue "A": the Marine Corps Birthday Ball and the HM Smith Foundation dinner.
 Both Dress Blue "A" and "B" may be worn to civilian occasions which dictate white tie or black tie.
-Green "C"'s are issued at the QM during entrance into the school for events off campus, including liberty on weekends and special leave.
+Green "C"s are issued at the QM during entrance into the school for events off campus, including liberty on weekends and special leave.